tranquilit/check-providers/README.md

 On a router with multiple providers and shorewall, monitor the providers and enable/disable them when one is failing.restart openvpn if running on the failing provider.

+It needs 2 test public IP not used for other services to be able to test provider reachability when provider is disabled (so without routing table) in shorewall.

 *check_providers.py --help*